Pull Printing Keeps Your Business Secure

 - PIN numbers: This kind of pull printing assigns pin numbers to staff members that they must input at a device before printing.

-- Cards: Some printer security systems allow for designated cards to printing use.
+- Cards: Some printer security systems allow for designated cards for printing use.

 - Biometrics: A super secure but easy-to-use measure could be something as simple as a fingerprint.